UWCS/stardust/content/events/t2/w2/sports-sunday-badmington.md

 [taxonomies]
 tags = ["Sports"]
 +++
-This sports sunday its badmington, join us at Court 2!
+This sports sunday its badminton, join us at Court 2!